 Even one pregnancy is tough on your tummy, stretching out ligaments, muscles, and skin.
 Most of those won’t be going back to normal even after the baby is born.
 Many women struggle with the changes their abdomen goes through and can’t get back to the way it was, no matter how many crunches they do every day.
 If you’ve also had a C-section, it can be even harder to restore muscles tone and firmness.
 This surgery is very extensive, severing many muscles and ligaments along the way.
 For many, a surgical intervention like a tummy tuck is the only way to combat the effects of this surgery too.

 A lax, shapeless, lumpy abdomen can cause a lot of stress, especially when it comes to self-image and confidence.
 Your clothes may not fit well, you might cross your arms in front of your stomach, and you may even hide in the back of photos.
 Excess fatty tissue and loose skin around the abdomen can make it difficult to participate in certain activities, keep up with your children or friends, and struggle to do basic tasks.
 Whether you’ve lost a few pounds or over a hundred pounds, fighting that excess skin and fatty tissue can seem like a daily battle.
 Tummy tuck surgery can provide you with the relief you’ve been looking for.

 Plan Your Tummy Tuck Consultation Today

-If you’ve been struggling with these issues surrounding your own abdomen, contact the Aesthetic Surgery Center to book an appointment with Dr. Kiranjeet Gill, one of our plastic surgeons.
-Dr. Gill believes that educating and communicating with her patients are the keys to helping them achieve successful, natural-looking results.
+If you’ve been struggling with these issues surrounding your own abdomen, contact the Aesthetic Surgery Center to book an appointment with Dr. Ross, one of our plastic surgeons.
+Dr. Ross believes that educating and communicating with her patients are the keys to helping them achieve successful, natural-looking results.
 Schedule your consultation at the Aesthetic Surgery Center, located at 1175 Creekside Parkway #100 in Naples, FL, by calling (239) 594-9100.